 Q: Who should come to Kiwicon?
 Will it be too technical for me?
 What about children?

 A: Kiwicon is primarily geared towards pretty technical computer security topics.
 Computer nerds, geeks, and people who think lego is awesome will be in the majority for once.
 However, computer security affects a wide range of people in modern society, and so many of the topics discussed will be of interest to the lay-person, even if some of the nitty-gritty detail is opaque.
-Children are welcome to attend Kiwicon, however we'd request that children below the age of 14 are accompanied by a parent or guardian (there will be no charge for the guardian or parent to attend).
+Children are welcome to attend Kiwicon, however we'd request that children below the age of 14 are accompanied by a parent or guardian (there will be no charge for the guardian or parent to attend.
+Email us if this is you!).
+We will be running a child-friendly event this year (Kuracon) and have childcare available on site.
+Contact us when you purchase your ticket if this is you.

 Q: Isn't hacking illegal?